Modified on: Thu, 22 Oct, 2020 at 11:40 AM

 And, a VPN uses a single exit point (you can switch, but it's manual).
 Instead, Winston is constantly scrambling your internet across up to 30 exit points every 10 minutes.
 This greatly reduces the confidence that an ISP (or other eavesdropper) could have in what they think they are learning about you.

 To maintain a quality streaming experience, Winston does not route large downloads or streaming data through the Winston privacy mesh network.
-For more information, visit this article about how Winston handles streaming or downloading large files.

 Did you find it helpful?Send feedback